 In 2016, the San Francisco 49ers' quarterback, Colin Kaepernick, first took a knee during the national anthem playing before his teams' first preseason games.
 Since then, many other athletes have also taken a knee in protest against police violence and brutality in America.
 What exactly does this protest mean?
 Is it disrespectful to the country and the sport, or is it a legitimate form of protest against a country that has never treated its minorities fairly?

 America has never been fair to people of color.
-Athletes aren't just celebrities, they are ordinary citizens who face discrimination as well.
-It is perfectly legitimate for them to take a knee and protest every injustice in their lives because a country and an anthem that has not earn its respect does not deserve unequivocal support.
+Athletes aren't just celebrities.
+They are ordinary citizens who face discrimination as well.
+It is perfectly legitimate for them to take a knee and protest every injustice in their lives because a country and an anthem do not deserve unequivocal support.

 Taking a knee is a powerful form of protest

 When athletes take a knee right before a game, the action will be broadcasted to thousands of Americans around the country.
-This is a good opportunity for athletes to use their platform for good and use a small but profound action to inspire anger and change for the better.
+This is an excellent opportunity for athletes to use their platform for good and use a small but profound action to inspire anger and change for the better.

 The ability to protest is a first amendment right these athletes are entitled to

-It is guaranteed by the first amendment that all Americans must have the right to protest whatever issue they want to.
-Athletes are just normal people who have these rights as well, and kneeling is just a legitimate exercise of their right to free speech.
+It is guaranteed by the first amendment that all Americans have the right to protest whatever issue they want.
+Athletes are just normal people who have these rights as well, and kneeling is just a legitimate exercise of their constitutional rights.

-A country that has never shown minorities respect does not deserve respect back from them
+A country that has never shown minorities respect does not deserve their respect

 Minorities have never been treated fairly by the government meant to protect them.
-The American flag might represent safety and prosperity for white Americans, but it has represented nothing but suffering and discrimination for Americans of color.
-Such a flag and such a country does not deserve their respect.
+The American flag might represent safety and prosperity for white Americans, but it has represented suffering and discrimination for Americans of color.
+Such a flag and country do not deserve their respect.

 No, athletes should not kneel because it is disrespectful and rude